PhD Degree Requirements

 The principal research advisor (also known as mentor, PI, dissertation director, advisor) is a member of the Northwestern University Graduate Faculty who works with the student to develop a research topic, formulate ideas and structure for, and guides the progress of the thesis/prospectus/dissertation.
 In some cases, although rare, there is a Principal Research Co-Advisor who also works with the student to develop a research topic, formulate ideas and structure for, and guides the progress of the thesis/prospectus/dissertation.

 The committee members are those who have expertise in and inform the student's area of research, serve as a reader of the thesis, prospectus, or dissertation, and vote on the outcome of the proposal defense/final exam.
 The committee chair is a member of the Graduate Faculty who leads the committee for the defense of the prospectus or final exam (dissertation).
 In some cases, there is a Committee Co-Chair who co-leads the committee.
 The Committee Chair may or may not be the same individual as the Principal Research Advisor.
 A minimum of three individuals must serve on the final exam committee.
 At least two members of this committee, including the chair, must be members of the Northwestern University Graduate Faculty.

 All Northwestern University graduate students, must fulfill a set of requirements regarding

 - filing for graduation

-A student who enters a doctoral program must successfully complete at least nine graded courses (non P/NP) authorized for graduate credit.
+A student who enters a doctoral program must successfully complete at least nine letter-graded courses (non P/NP) authorized for graduate credit.
 A 3.0 cumulative GPA must be maintained.
-TGS does not accept transfer credit in lieu of the 9 letter graded minimum course requirement.
+TGS does not accept transfer credit in lieu of the 9 letter-graded minimum course requirement.